Monthly Archives: November 2012

 We are at Booth 2319.
-We are sharing a double double booth with West coast Seeds. a combination of mason bee products and seeds will be available for your garden.
+We are sharing a large booth with West coast Seeds.
+A combination of mason bee products, mason bee cocoons and seeds will be available for your garden.

 I have been busy harvesting all my cocoons, cleaning cocoons and nests, doing mason bee workshops and getting ready for the busy December and spring seasons.

 November is the beginning of the real winter season, and unless you have already dealt with your mason bees, this is a good time to open your mason bee nesting tunnels, harvest mason bee cocoons and clean the nest.

 Of course there are a lot of details that are missing from this list, but the above list is an overview.

 Over the life of this blog I have included many posts on various topics.
 Look up the following posts in the SEARCH window (at the top of this blog).
 The blog search engine will search for all articles that have that specific word in the title of the text.
 Try: